databendlabs/databend-docs/docs/en/sql-reference/10-sql-commands/50-administration-cmds/set-global.md

 SET [GLOBAL] <setting_name> = <new_value>;
 ```

 `GLOBAL`: If you include this option preceding a session-level setting, the setting will become a global-level setting.
-For more information about the setting levels, see [Managing Settings](/sql/sql-reference/manage-settings).
+For more information about the setting levels, see [Setting Levels](show-settings.md#setting-levels).

 ## Examples